top of page

 Guided Kayak Fishing

-Kayak fishing has become increasingly popular over the last 10 years, and it's no surprise why!
-It is one of the most exciting ways to target any fish in either freshwater or saltwater.
+Kayak fishing is one of the most exciting ways to target any fish in both saltwater and freshwater environments!
 A pedal driven kayak provides advantages that a traditional paddle kayak (or even a boat) does not, being able to make a quiet approach to shallow or spooky fish, and the ability to hold position and propel the kayak all while never having to put the fishing rod down.
-My kayak fleet consisting of three well equipped, extremely stable Hobie Outbacks, provides the perfect fishing platform for up to two clients.
+My kayak fleet consisting of three well equipped, extremely stable Hobie Outbacks, provides a perfect fishing platform for up to two clients.
 These kayaks provide the comfort, storage space, and maneuverability to spend a full day on the water.
 Clients who have their own suitable fishing kayak are also welcome to bring it for their trip.
-Though I am equipped to only outfit up to two clients with kayaks, larger parties can be accommodated if one or more members of that party have a suitable fishing kayak to use.
-15 years of experience in kayaking and over 35 years of fishing experience targeting Connecticut's wide variety of species in both saltwater and freshwater environments.
+Though I am equipped to outfit up to two clients with kayaks and fishing gear, larger parties can be accommodated if one or more members of that party have a suitable fishing kayak to use.
+Over 35 years of fishing experience targeting Connecticut's wide variety of species in both saltwater and freshwater environments, and 15 years of kayaking experience.

 Trip Menu